Why It Works

 - Allowing the dough to rise completely in the pan before baking ensures good whole structure.

-Last week, Aki and Alex from Ideas in Food showed you how to make three different blends of gluten-free flour that can be substituted, gram for gram, for standard flour in any recipe.
-With this week's recipe, they show you how to use those blends to make classic potato bread, with a tender crumb that makes it the perfect vehicle for sandwiches.
+Aki and Alex from Ideas in Food have shown you how to make a variety of gluten-free flour blends, including this all-purpose version, that can be substituted, gram for gram, for standard flour in any recipe.
+With this recipe, they show you how to use those blends to make a classic potato bread, with a tender crumb that makes it the perfect vehicle for sandwiches.

 10 1/2 ounces (300g) russet potato (1 large or 2 medium), peeled, quartered, and thinly sliced